cecileledizes/Internal-Tides/README.md

 Here, commands starting with "$" should be entered at the bash prompt and those starting with "julia>" at the julia prompt.
 Note that the temporary virtual python environment is just needed here for getting the "jupyter" command, which the "Pkg.add(...)" julia command calls behind the scenes.
 Since this environment is temporary, we can use ramdisk to speed up the python installation process.

-Procedure for getting Oceananigans and CUDA installed:
+Procedure for getting Oceananigans and CUDA installed on Mist:
 ```
 # in Mist login node